BUAA-BDA/OpenHuFu/README.md

 ## Features

 Hu-Fu is the first system for efficient and secure spatial queries over data federation based on secure multi-party computation technique.
 The system can parse the federated spatial query written in SQL, decompose the query into (plaintext/secure) operators and collect the query result securely.
 In particular, the features of Hu-Fu are summarized as follows.
+(For more details, please refer to [this paper](hufu2021.pdf).)

 * **Supporting five federated spatial queries:** Hu-Fu supports five mainstream federated spatial queries as below.
   * Federated Range Query